 The Scottish Government is encouraging a new approach to tackling problem drug use based on the concept of recovery.
 Recovery is a process through which an individual is supported to move-on from their problem drug use towards a drug-free life.
 The CHIP team will be integral to the development of this concept in East Ayrshire.

-Every year in October we are also involved in raising awareness of safe levels of alcohol consumption and how to avoid long term damage associated with drinking too much.
-In 2011 we are also planning to deliver a campaign which will include information on drug taking and the damage it can cause.
+Every year we take part in Alcohol Awareness week, a national campaign that helps to raise awareness of the safe levels of alcohol consumption and how to avoid long term damage associated with drinking too much.